-Here, $H_i$ is a non-linear transformation which can be defined as a composite function comprising of batch normalization (BN), followed by a rectified linear unit function (ReLU) and a Convolution of (3X3).
-[Z, Z, ...., Zl-1] refers to the feature map concatenation corresponding to layer 0 to 1-1 which are integrated in a single tensor for ease of implementation.
+Learning model with DenseNet201 is used for feature extraction by Here, H_i is a non-linear transformation which can be defined using its own learned weights on the Anti-diabetic medicinal plant as a composite function comprising of batch normalization (BN), dataset (Extracted from VNPlant 200).
+The DenseNet201 exploits the followed by a rectified linear unit function (ReLU) and a Convolution of (3X3).
+[Z0, Z1,, Z^{l-1}] refers to the feature map concatenation corresponding to layer 0 to 1-1 which are integrated in a single tensor for ease of implementation.
 For down-sampling purposes, dense blocks are created in the network architecture which are separated by layers called transition layers which consist of BN followed by 1×1 convolution layer and finally a 2×2 average pooling layer.
-DenseNet201 performs sufficiently well even with a smaller growth rate owing to its architecture where feature maps are considered as a global state of the network.
+DenseNet201 performs sufficiently well even with a smaller growth rate owing to its architecture where feature maps are considered as a 1) global state of the network.
 Therefore, each successive layer has access to all feature maps of preceding layers. k feature maps are added to